Having some memory loss in midlife is common. Studies show that one half to two-thirds of people 50 and older notice memory changes.

 Memory has three stages:

-Memory has three stages: learning, consolidation, and recall.
-If you are invited to a friends surprise 50th birthday party, for example, first you must learn the four Ws: where, when, what to wear, and whom to bring.
+Learning, consolidation, and recall.
+If invited to a friend’s surprise 50th birthday party, for example, first you must learn the four WS: where, when, what to wear, and whom to bring.
 Next, the party information needs to become stored in your memory, or consolidated.

 How can you increase the odds that you’ll remember your friends party, and give your memory an overall boost?

-Try these 4 lifestyle changes…
+Try these 4 lifestyle changes.

-4. Eat healthy.
+- Eat healthy.
 The same diet that’s good for the body turns out to be good for the brain, one rich in fruits and vegetables, whole grains, and healthy fats from fish and nuts, and low in saturated fat (found in meat and dairy products) and trans fat (mostly used in processed foods).